sambitek/cybersecurity-portfolio/README.md

 - Monitored credential capture process and analyzed behavior patterns

 Result:
-- Successfully demonstrated how user credentials can be captured through phishing techniques in a controlled setup
+- Simulated and validated how user credentials can be captured through phishing techniques in a controlled setup

 Key Insight:
 Human factors remain one of the weakest links in cybersecurity—users are highly susceptible to well-crafted phishing attacks, especially without proper awareness training.